TSQAteam/Automated-API-Testing-Using-Postman-Collections/README.md

 ![alt text](https://github.com/TSQAteam/Automated-API-Testing-Using-Postman-Collections/blob/master/Screens/requests.png)

-Once we save this collection then we can run this any time with hassle free
+Once we save this collection then we can run this any time with hassle free.

 **Running the Collection**

 To run collections, we can use either

 -	Postman app collection runner in the header bar.
 -	Sidebar > Collections > Saved Folder > Run